Build Click-Through App Prototypes

 One-Piece Incorporation Of File Formats

 Interactive prototyping involves amalgamating files from various tools which would possibly vary in format.
-Introducing different format of tools to an app prototype always worry developers and designers as it brings about a back and forth situation where the developer is forced to follow through extra steps of converting a tool from one format to another, in order to land on the desired and correct format in use.
-These steps will need the developers full attention as it would sometime lead to lose of translation in the process.
+Introducing different format of tools to an app prototype always worry developers and designers as it brings about a back and forth situation where the developers is forced to follow through extra steps of converting a tool from one format to another, in order to land on the desired and correct format in use.
+These steps will need the developers’ full attention as it would sometime lead to loss of translation in the process.
 To avoid such a daunting and unnecessary task, it is important to look up tools with unified file formats that can be supported and can work in synergy when creating your prototype.

-For example, one may need to use tools from Sketch or Photoshop which wouldn’t necessary work at the go with many prototyping tools, requiring editing and formatting steps.
-Hence, the work of a developer would become easy when using seamless integrated tools with standardized file formats in the industry allowing smooth transition in the design flow.
+For example, one may need to use tools from Sketch or Photoshop which wouldn’t necessarily work at the go with many prototyping tools, requiring editing and formatting steps.
+Hence, the work of a developer would become easy when using seamless integrated tools with standardized file formats in the industry allowing a smooth transition in the design flow.